 Are Community College Programs the Right Fit for Older Students?

-As Janienne Jennrich further supports, in her article “Senior Citizens Going to College, “quite often, older students are rather popular.
-It all depends on personality and being willing to join in discussions and events.”
-As most of the staff members and instructors are also often older, mature students bring a different set of experiences and potentials to a college course.
+As Janienne Jennrich further supports in her article “Senior Citizens Going to College, “quite often, older students are rather popular.
+It all depends on personality and willingness to join discussions and events.”
+As most staff members and instructors are also often older, mature students bring different experiences and potential to a college course.
 With this, seniors are not only welcome to take community college courses but are also strongly encouraged, as many seniors’ intelligence and skills help assist the younger students, creating a more well-rounded classroom atmosphere.

 In this video, Janice Crowley talks about older students in college.